-Chowan's procedures for disciplinary action, in cases of sexual assault, domestic violence, dating violence and stalking, are a unified procedure that is set forth the University Title IX (Sexual Misconduct) Policy.
+Chowan's procedures for disciplinary action, in cases of sexual assault, domestic violence, dating violence and stalking, are a unified procedure that is set forth in the University Title IX (Sexual Misconduct) Policy.
 The proceedings include an investigative process followed by either a judicial or administrative process.

-Members of the university community, that have questions about the procedure, are encouraged to contact the Title IX Coordinator, Director of Human Resources or member.
-For a more detailed look you may review the section above that references the disciplinary procedure.
+Members of the university community, that have questions about the procedure, are encouraged to contact the Title IX Coordinator.